conan-io/docs/creating_packages/getting_started.rst

   generate a different binary package.
 Remember, Conan generates different binary packages for different introduced configuration (in this case settings) for the same recipe.

-  Note that the platform where the recipe is running and the package is being build can be different from the final platform where the code will be running (``self.settings.os`` and ``self.settings.arch``) if the package is being cross-built.
+  Note that the platform where the recipe is running and the package is being built can be different from the final platform where the code will be running (``self.settings.os`` and ``self.settings.arch``) if the package is being cross-built.
 So if you want to apply a different build depending on the current build machine, you need to check it: